 The Guest Hollow Biology textbook includes end-of-chapter questions but no answer key.
 There are plenty of questions in the workbook, so this might be irrelevant.
 Still, you can access answers to questions in the original textbook in the free CK-12 Biology Teacher’s Guide even though some questions and answers won’t match up.

 CK-12 Biology also has a free online workbook that Guest Hollow has edited to align with their version of the textbook.
 The edited 294-page workbook has questions in various formats, critical reading (reading material followed by questions), and writing assignments, such as “Describe the main functions of each of the four classes of organic compounds.
 Look under the section of your textbook titled ‘The Significance of Carbon’ for the answers” (Lesson 2.1).
-The Guest Hollow version adds extra help, such as the guidance for where to look for the answer in the sample writing assignment I just quoted, and it has added full-color illustrations.
+The Guest Hollow version adds extra help, such as where to look for the answer in the sample writing assignment I just quoted, and it has added full-color illustrations.
 An answer key is at the back of the book.

 The course follows a typical biology course outline.
 It begins with introductory matter and a few weeks on chemistry (e.g., biochemical reactions).
 Then it proceeds from the cellular level up through the various kingdoms (e.g., protista, fungi, plantae, and animalia).
 Several weeks are spent on genetics, DNA, RNA, chromosomes, genes, mutations, and human inheritance, culminating with a week on cloning.